Menopause Gut Health Science Hub: Microbiome, Hormones, Sleep, and Natural Relief

 Rather than treating symptoms in isolation, this hub focuses on the gut–hormone–microbiome axis, offering a systems-level understanding of menopause grounded in peer-reviewed science.

-For readers exploring specific microbes within this system, resources such as an Akkermansia microbiome guide can provide deeper insight into how key species contribute to gut barrier and intestinal lining health and metabolic regulation.
+For readers exploring specific microbes within this system, resources such as an Akkermansia microbiome guide can provide deeper insight into how key species contribute to gut barrier health, intestinal integrity, and metabolic regulation.

 What You’ll Learn in This Menopause Science Hub